Dumplings are a universal dish, with all kinds of varieties in all corners of the world. The Japanese version of the dumpling is called gyoza.

 Shumai is the Japanese version of the popular Chinese dish called dim sum shao mai.
 It is a thin dumpling skin filled with minced pork and shrimp.

 The interesting thing about this dumpling is that it’s a vertically opening pouch.
-It is commonly garnished with orange fish eggs and one green pea.
+It is commonly garnished with orange fish eggs (just like with sushi!) and one green pea.
 The dumplings are dipped in garlic chili or soy sauce.

 The 4 traditional gyoza fillings the Japanese use, include: